Skip to main content

 Compile-time validation

 The compiler resolves every entry under runtime.middleware and tools.modules.*.middleware against the registered middleware set.
 A typo (mask_secret instead of mask_secrets) raises a clear error pointing at the bad entry.
-Custom middleware must be installed via digitorn middleware install before referenced - the compiler fails closed when a name doesn't resolve.
+Unknown middleware names fail closed at compile time.

 Cross-references